Back

 About This Course

-The course has been designed to provide a coherent and thought-provoking programme of study for students, whilst acting as a rigorous course of study, which prepares learners for progression to Higher Education.
-This qualification is designed to help students develop a greater understanding of the disciplines of philosophy and ethics and their impact, also on the development of Christian and secular ideas.
+The course has been designed to provide a thought-provoking programme of study for students, whilst providing the academic rigour to prepare them for progression to Higher Education.
+This qualification is designed to help students develop a greater understanding of the disciplines of philosophy and ethics and their impact, in addition to the development of Christian and secular ideas.
 Students will develop their skills of critical analysis in order to construct balanced, informed arguments and responses to philosophical and ethical arguments and ideas.
 This course aims to engage learners thoroughly and develop an interest in philosophical ideas, which extend beyond the classroom and can be applied to the world around them.

 Course Content & Assessment